chaoss/community/community-resources/templates/metric-template.md

 The name of the metric should be the same in (1) metric heading, (2) metric file name, (3) focus area, (4) metrics spreadsheet, (5) “review issue”, (6) translation issue, and (7) website

+Metric file names should be lower case and delinated by a dash.

-In cases where the metric name is also a descriptor, please use this convention:
+_In cases where the metric name is also a descriptor, please use this convention:_

 "specific thing being measured"-"further description if needed"

 EX: `pull-requests-open.md`
 EX: `issues-first-response.md`

-Naming convention for time-based metrics:
+_Naming convention for time-based metrics:_
 Time to [Event]: The amount of time until something happens.
-Example - Time to First Response
+EX: `time-to-first-response.md`
 [Event] Duration: The amount of time that something takes.
-Example - Issue Resolution Duration
+EX: `issue-resolution-duration.md`
 [Event] Age: The amount of time that has passed for an unfinished activity.
-Example - Issue Age
+EX: `issue-age.md`

 **Guidance for embedding images:**
 * Please provide attribution for where the image was taken, e.g., what software.